Atelier Best

 Atelier Marie‘s tracks start off, and as I said before, I am not too fond of Atelier Marie‘s music.
 These tracks, however, are particularly poor, almost wearing me down after enjoying the incredible arrangement of Sad Vampire.
 “I’m Working Right Now!” is a familiar melody, but the others aren’t anything special.

-Elie’s tracks are wonderful, and probably some of my favorite from the game.
+Elie‘s tracks are wonderful, and probably some of my favorite from the game.
 These are some of Tsuchiya’s all-time best compositions.
 “Seagull…” is deserving of its own instrumental single with multiple arrangements, I believe, because it is simply that good of a song.
 It does not fail to impress even the most ardent VGM critic.
-“My Paradise?” is sort of a silly song in a waltz-y 3/4 with all sorts of atonal background junk and weird mechanical noises; the sort of thing you’d expect in an alchemist’s workshop.
+“My Paradise?” is sort of a silly song in a waltz-y 3/4 with all sorts of atonal background junk and weird mechanical noises; it’s the sort of thing you’d expect in an alchemist’s workshop.
 Finally, I’m not sure if “Catch Hold…” is a battle theme or not, but whatever it is, one thing is for certain: it’s another spectacular song that I cannot praise enough.
 Outstanding.

-If Marie’s OST is not my least favorite, Lilie’s might be.
+If Marie‘s OST is not my least favorite, Lilie‘s might be.
 There are a number of solid compositions from Lilie that do stand out, but it seems whoever made the tracklist for Atelier Best batted one for three.
 Each of the songs here are pretty good, but they also seem to be lacking in certain regards.
-Plus Battle is the one I am most impressed with, but that is probably because it’s just another upbeat battle theme.
+“Plus Battle” is the one I am most impressed with, but that is probably because it’s just another upbeat battle theme.
 There is a guitar synth that runs through the whole song that I find to be very unbalanced: it doesn’t belong with the rest of the instruments.
-Track 9, the song I chose to sample, is catchy to be sure, but Lilie does sport a lot better overall songs.
+Track 9, “The Erratic General Store Clerk,” is catchy to be sure, but Lilie does sport a lot better overall songs.
 This song contains a good melody, but it is running on a simple jazz chord progression; I am not entirely impressed with it.

-The Hermina and Culus OST can be viewed as “more Atelier Lilie”, but for some reason, I take much more pleasure out of these compositions.
+The Hermina and Culus OST can be viewed as “more Atelier Lilie,” but for some reason, I take much more pleasure out of these compositions.
 Furthermore, the tracks picked for this “Best” album are right on.
 Of the three tracks, “My Will” is definitely the best.
 However, I think that these songs were all picked well.

-The BGM tracks end with three from Viorate, and while they are good in their own right (the whole Viorate OST is phenomenal, trust me), I think that Gust is yet again making a mistake by calling these tracks the “Best.”
+The BGM tracks end with three from Viorate, and while they are good in their own right (the whole Atelier Viorate OST is phenomenal, trust me), I think that Gust is yet again making a mistake by calling these tracks the “Best.”
 Track 19 is probably in the top 10 from the OST, but the other two, in my opinion, are definitely on the lower end of the Viorate songs.
 They don’t rank well compared to many other Viorate songs: though, again, they are all beautiful.

-Looking back, I can say with some confidence that this does showcase the Atelier series’ music well, but if I were to make my own “Atelier Best” CD, the tracklist would have looked fairly different, and probably would’ve become a two disc set.
+Looking back, I can say with some confidence that this does showcase the Atelier series’ music well, but if I were to make my own Atelier Best CD, the tracklist would have looked fairly different, and probably would’ve become a two disc set.
 Nonetheless, if you find this one on Y!J or eBay for $20 or less, pick it up.
 Along with containing some of the best Atelier songs, the packaging also features some beautiful artwork (including the front cover, showcasing the six Atelier heroines: from the top clockwise, it’s Viorate, Lilie, Hermina, Elie, Marie, and Judie).
 Gust has already sold me on the Atelier series, so I guess if you aren’t sold yet, this might be the album to convince you.

 For information on our scoring systems, see our scoring systems overview.
 Learn more about our general policies on our ethics & policies page.